toonn/oss-1314/README.md

 Our project includes a test project, which is used to test the daemon.
 This sample project requires a few settings.

-Two folders need to be set as source folder:
+Two folders need to be set as source folder (right click > Build Path > Use as source folder):
 - src/main/java/kuleuven/group6/tests/testsubject/source  `(1)`
 - src/main/java/kuleuven/group6/tests/testsubject/tests  `(2)`
+At this time, these source folders are still used under the src/main/java source folder, so exclude them under this source folder (Right click > Build path > Exclude).
+Otherwise, they will be compiled twice, once under the src/main/java source folder and once under its own source folder.

-These also need their own bin folder.
-To do this, configure the following:
+These new source folders also need their own bin folder.
+Configure the following:
 - Go to the `Java Build Path` tab in the settings of the project.
 - Under libraries, add the following:
   - junit-r4.11/lib/hamcrest-core-1.3.jar